ray-project/ray/doc/source/serve/monitoring.md

 Ray provides two useful metrics to track memory usage: `ray_component_rss_mb` (resident set size) and `ray_component_mem_shared_bytes` (shared memory).
 Approximate a Serve actor's memory usage by subtracting its shared memory from its resident set size (i.e. `ray_component_rss_mb` - `ray_component_mem_shared_bytes`).

 If you notice a memory leak on a Serve actor, use `memray` to debug (`pip install memray`).
 Set the env var `RAY_SERVE_ENABLE_MEMORY_PROFILING=1`, and run your Serve application.
 All the Serve actors will run a `memray` tracker that logs their memory usage to `bin` files in the `/tmp/ray/session_latest/logs/serve/` directory.
 Run the `memray flamegraph [bin file]` command to generate a flamegraph of the memory usage.
+See the [memray docs](https://bloomberg.github.io/memray/overview.html) for more info.

 ## Exporting metrics into Arize
 Besides using Prometheus to check out Ray metrics, Ray Serve also has the flexibility to export the metrics into other observability platforms.